ENGLISH

 It is the most common way to drink matcha and it is whisked into a fine foam on top.

-These sweets are usually made with sugar and sometimes with flour etc.
+These sweets are usually made from traditional Japanese sugar and agar jelly etc.

-A courseThin powdered green tea and dried sweets
+A courseThin powdered green tea and delicateme sweets, simple tea

 DaysTuesday, Wednesday, Thursday, Friday, Saturday, Sunday